Qiskit/qiskit-tutorials/INSTALL.md

 1. **Install [conda](https://conda.io/docs/index.html)**

-2. **Create conda environment for Qiskit and install packages** (with the accompanying `QISKitenv.yml` file)
+2. **Create conda environment for Qiskit and install packages** (with the accompanying `environment.yml` file)

 ```
 cd qiskit-tutorial
-conda env create -f QISKitenv.yml
+conda env create -f environment.yml
 ```

-If you have already created `QISKitenv`, you can upgrade it by running
+If you have already created `environment`, you can upgrade it by running

 ```
-conda env update -f QISKitenv.yml
+conda env update -f environment.yml
 ```